pretzelhammer/rust-blog/readme.md

 Note: translations are community-maintained.

+## Notifications

+Get notified when a new blog post gets published by
+- Subscribing to this repo's [releases RSS feed](https://github.com/pretzelhammer/rust-blog/releases.atom) or
+- Watching this repo's releases (click `Watch` → click `Custom` → select `Releases` → click `Apply`)

 ## Feedback

 If you have any feedback please feel welcome to [open an issue](https://github.com/pretzelhammer/rust-blog/issues/new) on this repo.
 I accept pull requests for minor fixes like typos and grammar.